ariedel-cern/GridUtilityScripts/README.md

 You can either use the scripts directly from inside the repository or place them in PATH with the included `deploy.sh` script.
 The script assumes that `$HOME/.local/bin` is in your PATH.
-The scripts search for a file named `config` upon execution for the definition of certain variables.
+The scripts search for a file named `CopyFromGrid.config` upon execution for the definition of certain variables.
-There is an example, `config.example`, included which lists all necessary variables that need to be defined.
+There is an example, `CopyFromGrid.config.example`, included which lists all necessary variables that need to be defined.

 ### deploy.sh